Earthyyy/moroccan-real-estate/scraping/README.md

 - We can combine Avito's scrapper with the others, and running them in a way that makes requests split across the platforms, in order to give each platform a resting time.
 - After trying to create an annoucement, we noticed a pattern that let us get the information we need without the need of extracting what is rendered by Javascript.
 In the image above, the number of rooms is always the first number, and it is a required field, it could then be followed by the number of bathrooms, then the total area.
-- We can easily distinguish between internal and external websites, making it easy to ignore those external redirections.
+- We can easily distinguish between internal and external websites (scrapy does this automatically via the allowed_domains attribute of the scrapper), making it easy to ignore those external redirections.

+## Tests